Best Viewpoints in the Dolomites Without Hiking

 Gardena Pass: Roadside Viewpoints and Short Wanders

-You don’t have to hike far from Gardena Pass to get views that feel completely wild.
-There are multiple lay-bys and small paths where you can step away from the road and be surrounded by peaks within a few minutes.
+There are several lay-bys and small paths where you can step away from the road and be surrounded by peaks within minutes.

 Why it’s special